MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-B-Common-Carrier-Services/part-64-Miscellaneous-Rules-Relating-Common-Carriers/subpart-FF-Inmate-Calling-Services/section-64.6000.md

 ##### § 64.6000 Definitions. #####

-Link to an amendment published at 85 FR 67461, Oct.
-23, 2020.

 As used in this subpart:

-(a) *Ancillary Service Charge* means any charge Consumers may be assess for the use of Inmate Calling services that are not included in the per-minute charges assessed for individual calls.
-Ancillary Service Charges that may be charged include the following.
+(a) *Ancillary Service Charge* means any charge Consumers may be assessed for, or in connection with, the interstate or international use of Inmate Calling Services that are not included in the per-minute charges assessed for such individual calls.
+Ancillary Service Charges that may be assessed are limited only to those listed in paragraphs (a)(1) through (5) of this section.
 All other Ancillary Service Charges are prohibited.
+For purposes of this definition, “interstate” includes any Jurisdictionally Mixed Charge, as defined in paragraph (u) of this section.

 (1) *Automated Payment Fees* means credit card payment, debit card payment, and bill processing fees, including fees for payments made by interactive voice response (IVR), web, or kiosk;